-Performance Measure Reason for Use Return on Equity (ROE) income for 2012 and dividing it by total shareholders' equity as of the beginning of 2012 (after reduction for net income and equity related to corporate long-term ROE is a measure of profit earned in comparison to the total amount of shareholder equity.
+Performance Measure How Calculated Reason for Use Return on Equity (ROE) ROE was calculated by taking GAAP net income for 2012 and dividing it by total shareholders' equity as of the beginning of 2012 (after reduction for net income and equity related to corporate long-term investments in Remy International Inc., Ceridian Corporation, Cascade and American Blue Ribbon Holdings, LLC).
+ROE is a measure of profit earned in comparison to the total amount of shareholder equity.
 ROE was selected as a relevant performance goal because it is an effective measure of financial success and it is commonly used within our title industry.
 The use of ROE as a performance goal encourages executive officers to pursue responsible growth and investment opportunities that provide desired returns.
 Moreover, we believe that ROE is a measure that is clearly understood by both our executive officers and shareholders.
 Pre-Tax Margin Relating to our Title Segment Pre-tax margin is determined by dividing the earnings before income taxes and noncontrolling interests for the Fidelity National Title Group segment by total revenues of the Fidelity National Title Group segment.
 We selected pre-tax margin (relating to our title segment) as a measure for the short-term incentives because we believe pre-tax margin is a financial measure that is significantly influenced by the performance of our executives, and it aligns the executives' short-term incentive opportunity with one of our key corporate growth objectives and is commonly used within our title industry.